 COMMON GLOBAL, WELD SHOP ISSUES.

 Lets face it, if you have worked in more than one weld department that utilized the MIG or Flux Cored process, you will have likely experienced the common weld shop reliance and consequences from accepting weld sales advice.
-Also you may have had to daily listen to confused weld discussions that had more usually were based more on myths than reality.
-As you walked through the weld shop, you may have wondered, why the wide variety and lack of uniformity in with the MIG equipment, weld guns, weld wires and gas mixes?.
-Or perhaps you simply wondered why no one ever discussed how to control the real costs associated with the welds, or why there was no evidence of the implementation of cost effective, best weld practices.
+Also you may have had to daily listen to confused weld discussions that were usually based more on weld myths than weld reality.

-In the numerous global weld shops in which the front office personnel do not take ownership and responsisbilty for the MIG equipment and processes on the weld shop floor, you will find weld personnel that play around with their weld controls, and the management usually ensures that their welders do not run out of the never ending grinding discs that are will always be needed when weld processes are not optimized..
+In the majority of global weld shops, you will find that the front office personnel do not take full ownership and responsibility for the MIG equipment, consumables and processes utilized on the weld shop floor.
+In these facilities you will find weld personnel that play around with their weld controls.
+In these weld shops one job the management will do well, is they will ensure that their welders do not run out of the never ending grinding discs that are required when the MIG and Flux Cored weld processes are not optimized.

 In most weld shops, the management focus on weld costs will often be on the costs of the welding consumables such as wires, gas mixes and grinding wheels.
-In North America, weld consumables typically account for approx. 15 to 18% of the actual weld costs.
+In North America, weld consumables typically account for less than 20% of the actual weld costs.
 If management is not focussed or knowledgable about the requirements of weld process optimization, it's impossible for them to control their weld costs, and therefore it's impossible for them to optimize the companies weld profits.